Error Feedback Can Accurately Compress Preconditioners: Experiments

 To examine memory, we ran the experiments on a single A100 GPU and recorded the max memory usage throughout the entire process via the \textsc{nvidia-smi} tool.
 We find that SGD uses $12.8$ GB and S-MFAC $14.3$ GB, while D-MFAC in the same setting needs $59$ GB.

-\paragraph{BERT/GLUE-MNLI.} Finally, we test our S-MFAC implementation for BERT-\textsc{Tiny}/\textsc{Mini}/\textsc{Base} models on the MNLI task from the GLUE benchmark~\cite{2019-wang-glue}, comparing against the Adam optimizer with optimized default settings from Hugging Face~\cite{devlin2018bert}, which reproduce or improve upon the original paper~\cite{devlin2018bert}.
+\paragraph{BERT/GLUE-MNLI.} Finally, we test our S-MFAC implementation for BERT-\textsc{Tiny}/\textsc{Mini}/\textsc{Base} models on the MNLI task from the GLUE benchmark~\cite{2019-wang-glue}, comparing against the Adam optimizer with optimized default settings from Hugging Face~\cite{2019-devlin}, which reproduce or improve upon the original paper~\cite{2019-devlin}.
 Dense M-FAC with a window size of $m=1024$ can only be executed on the \textsc{tiny} and \textsc{mini} model variants, requiring $18$ GB and $45$ GB memory, respectively, and runs out of memory (OOM) for the \textsc{base} model (the required memory usage for the ring buffer $G$ alone is 417GB).

-The results in Table~\ref{table:bert} show that our S-MFAC implementation not only recovers the performance of D-MFAC on BERT-\textsc{tiny}/\textsc{mini}, but also allows us to run on BERT-base, with superior validation accuracy relative to Adam using standard hyper-parameters (e.g., learning rate $\eta=2e-5$).
+The results in Table~\ref{table:bert} show that our S-MFAC implementation not only recovers the performance of D-MFAC on BERT-\textsc{tiny}/\textsc{mini}, but also allows us to run on BERT-\textsc{base}, with superior validation accuracy relative to Adam using standard hyper-parameters (e.g., learning rate $\eta=2 \cdot 10^{-5}$).
 For the \textsc{tiny} model S-MFAC achieves almost $2\%$ higher accuracy compared to D-MFAC and close to $5\%$ higher validation accuracy compared to Adam.
-The former improvement can be justified by the regularization effect of sparsity relative to D-MFAC, as this is a fine-tuning task, whereas the latter is due to leveraging second-order information.
+The former improvement can be justified by the regularization effect of sparsity relative to D-MFAC in a fine-tuning task, whereas the latter is due to leveraging second-order information.

 At the same time we observe that, accuracy differences become smaller as model size increases.
 This behavior is also reported in the original D-MFAC~\cite{2021-MFAC} optimizer for the same GLUE/MNLI task.
 While this is another indication that the sparse implementation preserves the behavior of the dense counterpart, it suggests that the benefits of second-order information diminish in the case of over-parametrized fine-tuning tasks.